gohugoio/hugo/content/en/installation/linux.md

 ### Fedora

 Derivatives of the [Fedora] distribution of Linux include [CentOS], [Red Hat Enterprise Linux], and others.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh